ZonD80/KeyLinks-plugin-modx-evo/README.md

 ### Installation

 Go to modx manager and start to create new plugin named "KeyLinks".

-Copy-paste code from plugin.php to Plugin code (PHP) textarea.
+Copy-paste code from plugin.txt to Plugin code (PHP) textarea.

 Go to Configuration tab and copy-paste text from config.txt into Configuration field.

 Go to System Events tab and check OnWebPagePrerender there.

 Upload files from Upload directory to your website.
-You can also upload contents of [QueryPath](https://github.com/technosophos/querypath) src folder to /assets/plugins/keylinks/qp
+You can also upload contents of [QueryPath](https://github.com/technosophos/querypath) "src" folder to /assets/plugins/keylinks/qp

 ### Usage